koordinates/kart/docs/DATASETS_v2.md

 ##### Data types

-The following data types are supported by sno.
-When a versioned sno dataset is converted to a database table (ie, when `sno checkout` updates the working copy) then these sno data types will be converted to equivalent data types in the database table, depending on what is supported by the database in question.
+The following data types are supported by Kart.
+When a versioned Kart dataset is converted to a database table (ie, when `kart checkout` updates the working copy) then these Kart data types will be converted to equivalent data types in the database table, depending on what is supported by the database in question.

 * `boolean`
   - stores `true` or `false`.